mwcraig/astropy-affiliated-numfocus-blog/numfocus-blog-post.md

 On the high energy side are [gammapy](http://docs.gammapy.org/), providing a quite complete set of tools for both simulation and analysis of gamma ray data.
-At a slightly lower energy, [maltpynt](http://maltpynt.readthedocs.io/) has some general-purpose tools for x-ray astronomy, but its primary purpose for timing analysis of [NuSTAR](http://www.nustar.caltech.edu/) data.
+At a slightly lower energy, [maltpynt](http://maltpynt.readthedocs.io/) has some general-purpose tools for x-ray astronomy, but its primary purpose is for timing analysis of [NuSTAR](http://www.nustar.caltech.edu/) data.
 Finally, [naima](http://naima.readthedocs.io) calculates non-thermal spectra of relativistic particle distributions.